 Getting new customers is good.

 To optimize this though you need to understand and improve how much a new customer will spend on your product during their lifetime - also known as tracking your customer's lifetime value or LTV.
-Further though, understanding your LTV by segment can help you understand who your best customer personas, channels, and even sales reps are to your company.
-This makes LTV crucial to the health of your overall business and the best SaaS companies obsess over lowering their cost of acquiring customers (CAC) relative to maximizing their Lifetime Value (LTV) (also known as maximizing their LTV/CAC ratio, which is a common SaaS "compass metric").
+Further though, calculating LTV by segment can help you understand who your profitable customers, channels, and even sales reps are to your company.
+This makes LTV crucial to the health of your overall business and the best SaaS companies obsess over lowering their acquisition for new customers (CAC) relative to maximizing their Customer Lifetime Value (LTV) (also known as maximizing their LTV/CAC ratio, which is a common SaaS "compass metric").

 To help you better maximize your LTV, let's walk through the importance of understanding LTV, how to calculate it, and ways you can make your LTV grow to make your SaaS company more profitable.

-So what exactly is LTV?
-In simplest form, LTV is the total dollar amount, you’re likely to receive from an individual customer over the life of their account with your product.
+LTV is the total dollar amount you’re likely to receive from an individual customer over the life of their account with your product.
 Since the metric hinges on looking at your customers in aggregate or at least by segment, Lifetime Value allows you to account for and accurately predict your business’s revenue and profit.

 "Want your SaaS to last?
 LTV is a fountain of youth, the key to your SaaS company's longevity"

 (You Can Edit Before Tweeting)

 You need to care about LTV, because a successful business model requires that your customer spends more than the cost it took to acquire them.
 In other words, your LTV must be higher than your CAC (see image above).
 If your LTV is lower than CAC, you are losing money with each new customer.
 If that’s the case, it’s worth dropping everything else you’re doing to reduce your CAC (easier) or improve your LTV (more difficult).
 (Click here to learn more about how to calculate and optimize your CAC.)